MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Squishy.md

 #### Up Dash
 The enemy dashes upwards with a timer.
 Gravity and collision don't effect them.
 #### Back Fly
-The enemy walks backwards, turns around to walk forward, then jumps back and flies upwards when they land.
+The enemy walks backwards, turns around to walk forward, then jumps back and flies upwards when it lands.
 Can't change sprite direction.
 #### Bounce Fly
 The enemy flies by doing timed jumps in midair.
 #### Big Jump